University of Freiburg

 In these areas they will attend lectures and complete lab courses, seminars and a team project.

 In the last semester, students work on their master’s thesis.
-They are expected to tackle an actual research question in close cooperation with a professor and his/her staff.
+They are expected to tackle an actual research question in close cooperation with a professor and their staff.

 The Department of Computer Science (IIF) is one of the youngest departments at the university.
 Situated on a new campus, the Faculty of Engineering features modern facilities including various research labs, computer labs for students as well as WiFi on the whole campus.

-IIF currently has 19 professors as well as approximately 110 research assistants working in a total of 21 research groups.
+IIF currently has 18 professors as well as approximately 110 research assistants working in a total of 20 research groups.
 They cover a broad spectrum of teaching and research topics which range from computer graphics to artificial intelligence, from algorithms to software technology, and from communication systems to applications in engineering and the life sciences.
-900 students are enrolled in both, undergraduate and postgraduate programs at the Department of Computer Science.
+Approx. 725 students are enrolled in both, undergraduate and postgraduate programs at the Department of Computer Science.